of East Tennessee, Inc.

 One of our recent black pups -Grace - Grace is named in recognition of and thanks to Grace Lutheran Church, Oak Ridge, for their generous and continued support of Lab Rescue.

 For general questions send them to firstname.lastname@example.org

 We are always in dire need of foster homes.
 PLEASE help save dogs by agreeing to foster a Lab!
 Contact Linda at email@example.com if you can help.

 Do you hate to see the dogs in the shelter, but don't want to commit to another family member?
 Try fostering!
 All that is needed is love and care.
 The foster dogs are screened by rescue volunteers and shelters and then fully vetted prior to entering a foster home.
 All that is required is love and care.
 As a foster home, you have the final say on an adoptive family after they have been through the screening process.
-Please contact Linda or Toni if you can help, even short-term!
+Please contact Linda if you can help, even short-term!